 The act of writing itself stimulates an important system in the brain known as the reticular activating system (RAS), which is responsible for filtering and processing information.
 When you physically write something down, the RAS focuses more closely on processing what you write.
 This, in turn, increases your ability to remember it.

 In contrast, organizing information strategically keeps the audience hooked.
 Not all facts should be listed in the same format, and the evolution of the message should be clear.
-Writing an engaging document is similar to telling a story orally.
+Writing engaging content is similar to telling a story orally.
 Your audience should be able to tell that you’re building upon your introduction to get to the conclusion.

 Additionally, using descriptive language, including action words, appeals to the motor cortex part of the brain.
 The cortex works to trigger a sensory response in readers that they’ll remember later.
 However, overused or cliché words don’t have the same sensory effect in that they’re simply processed for understanding as are the PowerPoint bullets and are easily forgotten.